 The skip list is an alternative to balanced search trees, especially suited for distributed applications.
 MemSQL is the main adopter, using skip lists as its primary index structure, but they’re also used in Redis to implement ordered sets.

 This image from the paper shows what the data structure looks like.
-A node contains k pointers, with the ith pointer pointing to the next node of level i: A skip list When a node is inserted, it is given a random level to represent it: level 1 with 50% probability, 2 with 25%, etc. Searches are started at the top level, with each node acting as an index to the lower level.
+A node contains k pointers, with the ith pointer pointing to the next node of level i: When a node is inserted, it is given a random level to represent it: level 1 with 50% probability, 2 with 25%, etc. Searches are started at the top level, with each node acting as an index to the lower level.
 This process is like a binary search – if the skip list is balanced, the search traverses only 1-2 nodes at each level.

 The paper defends the claims that 1) concurrency guarantees are easier to implement for skip lists than for balanced trees, requiring only write locks on the nodes being written, and 2) the data structure is very unlikely to become significantly unbalanced.
 With skip lists having the advantage of 1) and having similar performance to balanced trees, they appear to provide an advantage in concurrent applications.